This post may contain affiliate links. Please read our disclosure policy.

 - Gently lift the tofu package up and remove.
 The whole piece of silken tofu should now be on the plate.

-Chinese Silken Tofu is very fragile and delicate; therefore, I do not recommend eating it or trying to break off a piece with chopsticks.
-Rather, you should use a spoon to scoop the Chinese Silken Tofu up with some of the dressing.
-It’s a wonderful cold appetizer that goes well with a heartier dish like Egg Fried Rice!
+How to Eat This Dish – Chinese Silken Tofu is very fragile and delicate; therefore, I do not recommend eating it or trying to break off a piece with chopsticks.
+Rather, you should use a spoon to scoop the tofu up with some of the dressing.
+I personally like this dish after it has sat in the marinade for at least a couple hours – I find that it becomes more flavorful!

-Chinese Silken Tofu can be stored up to 3 days in an airtight container in the refrigerator.
+Storage – Chinese Silken Tofu can be stored up to 3 days in an airtight container in the refrigerator.
 This dish doesn’t require reheating unless you prefer it warm.
 You may find that the tofu continues to shed liquid; this is normal.

 If you tried this Chinese Silken Tofu or any other recipe on my website, please leave a 🌟 star rating and let me know how it went in the comments below!